 This post was written earlier this year and understood by many.
 Things have improved for the most part but diabetes and depression seem to go together far too often…

-At the beginning of the year I posted about people living with diabetes and depression and/or burnout.
+At the beginning of the year I posted about people living with diabetes, depression and/or burnout and addiction treatment online.
 As parents, we ache for our children going through this each day and do our best to relieve some of their burden.
 Many parents go through a depression or period of mourning at diagnosis but I wonder how many feel that they may have developed depression in part because of diabetes moving into their homes?

 When my son was diagnosed, it took me months before I sat and cried.
 Initially I was so happy that he was alive that I didn’t think beyond that.
 As he grew stronger, my focus was on learning and the fear of “what if”.
 After months of testing and injecting, it hit me one night…I would never make him better.
 I would continue this routine until he would do it himself but he would not be cured.
 I sat alone in the dark and cried.

 I moved on after that.
 I took control where I could because diabetes had left other parts of our lives so out of control.
 I found an amazing online support group.
 I met some local people who became friends.
 They understood my life and it made me feel less alone.
 I plowed through and worked on a variety of issues.
 I tackled the federal government and had them change the Disability Tax Credit, making it more fair for people with diabetes.
 I joined groups and committees.
 I advocated for change in a variety of areas.
 I organized diabetes walks, created a website and eventually began this blog.